 Based on a research supported by Fonds Darstellende Künste / #TakeCare with funds from the Federal Government Commissioner for Culture and the Media

-We thank Dr Bock-Hensley and the German Tuberculosis Archive Heidelberg for the valuable assistance.
+Our gratitude to Dr Bock-Hensley and the German Tuberculosis Archive Heidelberg for the valuable research assistance

 Endecameron | Incubatio, Castle of Rocca Sinibalda (IT), August 7, 2021